-Guidelines for Presentation Title
+Guidelines for Presentation Title:

-Guidelines for Abstract
+Guidelines for Abstract:

-Research presented may be the outcome of an outstanding research paper/thesis, independent study, lab research project, performance, or design-based project.
+Research presented may be the outcome of an outstanding research paper/thesis, independent study, lab research project, performance or design-based project.

-Online process opens to students
+Online process opens to students on

-Online process closes to students
+Online process closes to students on

-Online process closes to committee representatives
+Online process closes to committee representatives on

-Students notified (faculty sponsors cc'd) via email of acceptance to present
+Students notified (faculty sponsors cc'd) via email of acceptance to present by

 Make your poster a solid review of your research; include your abstract.